 After a kickoff meeting on March 1, 2018, the participants received training in CPTED, provided by Art Hushen of the National Institute of Crime Prevention (Tampa, FL), on April 28-29.
 They also received training in arts-based community organizing, provided by Sam Buffington of Springboard for the Arts (St. Paul, MN), on May 12.

-They are working towards the “pitch night” in January or February 2019; meanwhile, look for them at neighborhood gatherings and events, at spaces around the community, or chat with them if you see them on the streets.
+They are working towards the “pitch night” on February 5, 2019; meanwhile, look for them at neighborhood gatherings and events, at spaces around the community, or chat with them if you see them on the streets.

 This project is supported in part by an award from the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit http://www.arts.gov